Meet The Leadership Team

 Brenda Falcone is ADEC’s Vice President of Residential Services, overseeing the agency’s supported living and supervised group living operations.
 Brenda started working with people with disabilities in the early 1990s while attending Tri-State University, where she double-majored in criminal justice and psychology.
 Brenda came to ADEC in 2000, where she has held a variety of positions serving individuals with disabilities.
 She is also a licensed-level MSW, graduating from IUSB in 2002.
 The defining moment of Brenda’s career happened in 2010 when another agency in St. Joseph County was shut down suddenly and the state asked ADEC to provide care to the 28 individuals left without a home.
 Under the leadership of Brenda, ADEC answered the call and provided dignity to those individuals when no one else would.
 When asked what she enjoys most about working for ADEC, Brenda says: “It is the relationships I have made with the people we serve and the people who serve them.”

-Tobi Weirich serves as ADEC’s Protective Services and Guardianship Manager.
+Tobi Weirich serves as ADEC’s Director of Protective Services and Guardianship and also leads ADEC’s CARF accreditation processes and Quality Assurance program.
 Tobi investigates all reports of alleged abuse, neglect and exploitation while also leading ADEC’s guardianship program, which is designed to protect individuals with disabilities and help them make important medical and personal decisions.
 ADEC has been a part of Tobi’s life since she was a child, when she volunteered for Ride-A-Bike and other events with her mom and sister.
 Because Tobi’s aunt worked at ADEC, Tobi also remembers spending holidays with individuals from ADEC who had nowhere else to go.
-As soon as Tobi turned 18 and met the requirements to work for ADEC, she applied to begin her career, which has spanned nearly 15 years.
+As soon as Tobi turned 18 and met the requirements to work for ADEC, she applied to begin her career in 1993.
 She started at ADEC as a direct support professional and then transitioned to the role of a guardian advocate before being promoted to her current position in 2017.
 “It’s not just a job.
 It’s a way of life.
 It’s what we do.
 We’re here for a reason, and that is to serve the people who deserve the best life possible,” Tobi said of her calling to work for ADEC.